-Vivre a Vie opened in Mermaid Beach recently, a modern continental bakery café where you can take your dairy free, gluten free, and sugar free friends, or even your vegan and vegetarian ones and be assured that there will be options for everyone.
+Vivre a Vie in Mermaid Beach is a modern continental bakery café where you can take your dairy free, gluten free, raw and sugar free friends, or even your vegetarian ones and be assured that there will be options for everyone.

 In colours of bark and leaves, earth and wood, it’s as though nature has taken a step inside.
 Furniture of hewn wood and hessian are placed against faux cracked paint overlooked by a beautiful wooden ceiling fan and crystalline pendant on a timber-lined ceiling.
-It’s a tiny but peaceful space where diners gather for a cake and coffee or a baguette and organic juice.
+It’s a tiny but peaceful space where diners gather for coffee or a breakfast and organic juice.

-The organic house blend coffee, organic of course, is made from Columbian Excelso beans blended with Budan Beans’ Nicaraguan, served in double layered insignia glass cups.
-The brew carries shades of lemon and smooth caramel with a crisp toasty finish – quite yummy!
-You can also enjoy juices from Parkers, including a caffeine-free cola or an organic tea.
-Vivre a Vie carries a range of Chamellia teas, sourced directly from organic estates committed to sustainable and ethical trade practices.
+The organic house blend coffee, organic of course, is from Bear Bones in Brisbane.
+The brew carries shades of smooth caramel with a crisp toasty finish, served with Baranbah organic milk, or organic soy, almond or rice milk at no extra charge!
+You can also enjoy juices from Emma & Tom, bottled kombucha, cold-pressed juices or organic coconut water, or a range of Chamellia teas, sourced directly from organic estates committed to sustainable and ethical trade practices.
 The 9 Spice Fresh Chai is served black; the French Vanilla is a premium Ceylon tea from the Uva region of Sri Lanka mixed with organic vanilla bean.

-Step through the side door and down the lane, and there’s a whole new aspect to the bakery: a huge expanse of lawn flanked by trees and garden beds.
+Step through the side door and down the lane, and there’s a whole new aspect to the bakery: a huge expanse of lawn flanked by trees and garden beds, an area to be rejuvenated in January/February 2016.
 Tables and beach umbrellas provide dining areas for a quiet chat; the gardens are the source of herbs and greens for the café.

-When the olive tree is outside the front door, the bakery is open.
+When the trees are outside the front door, the bakery is open.
 Free from artificial colours, flavours, preservatives, pesticides and chemicals, you’ll know that you’re taking a step in the right direction.
 After all, Vivre a Vie could be translated ‘Live Life’!